Best School Management Software South Africa 2026 [Full Comparison]

 Key strengths:

-- Lower cost than iSAMS, d6 Connect, or MyEncore
+- Lower cost than iSAMS, competitors, or many mid-tier alternatives

 - Designed for South African schools